• Skip to main content

 With many similarities in texture, Greek Yogurt is a quick and easy substitute for bananas in recipes where the bananas act as a binder.
 In addition, it can replace bananas as a base for smoothies.

 While Greek Yogurt won’t replace the flavor of bananas in your recipe, it will take on the flavors around it.
-However, it is tangier than bananas and not sweet.
-So, keep that flavor profile in mind when using it.
+However, it has a tangy flavor that you will want to be mindful of.

 Use Greek Yogurt in a 1:1 measurement for mashed banana or ½ cup Greek yogurt in place of 1 medium banana.